 3. Improve the User Experience.

 If you can, try and hold back on those app ideas for just a little longer.
 Use those analytics as a starting point to explore how mobile can further deliver on business goals like helping customers find a product easier, sharing a product or encourage another purchase through a voucher code.
 The division also has the responsibility for protecting the most vulnerable populations, and these guys can help through its certification and licensing sections.
 Do some user tests with a small group of your target audience and implement any of those findings into your next iteration.
 Take these lessons and improve the mobile user experience even further.
 If you can improve the drop off rate of people looking for your nearest store and not being able to find it, there is no doubt this will effect your bottom line.

 4. Mobile is Useful.

 Now that you have done the best you can to get mobile working for your company in the browser, now we can talk about an app.

 Firstly, a word of caution, the word app is getting used very loosely these days.
 I’ve seen people develop apps as part of the rollout of a 3-4 month campaign!
 So again, for the purpose of clarity, an app’s sole purpose of existence is something that a person downloads once onto their phone of choice with the intention of using it over and over again.
-It is for this very reason that the most used apps are either useful (Health & Fitness, Food, News and Productivity Apps) or are an addictive game (think Angry Birds, Candy Crush etc.).
+It is for this very reason that the most used apps are either useful (Health & Fitness, Food, News and Productivity Apps) or play today. an addictive game (think Angry Birds, Candy Crush etc.).